unsignedzero/PowerAnalyze/README.md

 # Version/Changelog #

+* libCall suppresses warnings to make the check work.
+* Unit tested completed for svm and thus the core parts of this code base.
 * Updated to do for test branch.
 Merging with development.
 * Elements from the list output of svmFormatData can be accessed by name.
 * Unit test checks if dataset exists before starting.